sjfakharian/Data-Insight-Tools/Uncertainty_Quantification_in_Predictive_Modeling.md

 - **Credible Intervals**: Bayesian intervals that quantify parameter uncertainty
 - **Prediction Intervals**: Account for both parameter uncertainty and inherent variability in the system

-Smith emphasizes the importance of these intervals in applications like the HIV model, where point estimates alone provide an incomplete picture of system behavior[^1].
+Smith emphasizes the importance of these intervals in applications like the HIV model, where point estimates alone provide an incomplete picture of system behavior.

 ## Practical Case Study: SIR Model for Disease Dynamics

-Smith presents the SIR (Susceptible-Infectious-Recovered) model as an instructive case study in uncertainty quantification[^1].
+Smith presents the SIR (Susceptible-Infectious-Recovered) model as an instructive case study in uncertainty quantification.
 This compartmental model describes disease dynamics through a system of differential equations:

 ```
 dS/dt = δN - δS - γkIS, S(0) = S0